The important part

 CVCheck’s online system makes it simple and fast to order your checks, provide your details and upload your ID documents.
-We have high speed automated processes to rapidly manage your request and send it to the relevant authority that holds your records.
+We have high-speed automated processes to rapidly manage your request and send it to the relevant authority that holds your records.

 Once your information is returned to us, our processing centre will generate your result certificate almost instantly, which will be available to download from your Dashboard.
 We then notify you as soon as your order is complete.

-However, the process can take longer.
-Sometimes, much longer.
-Any delays in this process are due to hold-ups within the Ministry of Justice – not CVCheck.
+However, the process can take longer – sometimes, much longer.
+Any delays in this process are due to hold-ups within the Ministry of Justice, not CVCheck.

-The process of getting a Police Check
+The process of getting a New Zealand Criminal Record and Traffic Check

-Your request for police vetting is sent to the Ministry of Justice (the government organisation that handles all police check enquiries).
+Your request for a police check is sent to the Ministry of Justice (the government organisation that handles all police check enquiries).
 The first step in their response is to see whether or not your details match any details in their system for a criminal record.
 If they are absolutely certain that there are no matching records (or no disclosable convictions once the Criminal Records (Clean Slate) Act 2004 has been applied), you will receive a certificate stating that there are no disclosable convictions.